1x PC Installed Windows 7 or 10 with NICs (Wired and Wireless)

 - Do you have IPv4 Default Gateway?

-- Why would multiple DNS Servers be listed?
+- Why would multiple DNS Servers list?

 - When you have reviewed the network connection detail here now click Close.